reyhanefarahii/TodoApp-ClassBasedViews/README.md

 # Todo App

-This project is a Todo app built with Django using Class-Based Views.
+This project is a Todo app built with Django using ClassBasedViews.

 ### Features: